 M1 / Semestre 7 – Bloc 1 (Majeure) – B. Enjeux et pratiques disciplinaires

-UE2 : Enjeux contemporains (UK Studies) - Cours de D. Haigron
+UE2 : Enjeux contemporains (Cultural Studies) - Cours de D. Haigron

 Social conflict and communality: Class, gender, and race in contemporary British society and culture